alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2026/2026-07-27-rulings-on-abandoning-knowledge-due-to-deficiencies-in-practice.md

 ---
+date: 2026-07-27
+group2: true
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da’imah 12/96, Fatwa no. 17811
+summary: Abandoning the pursuit of knowledge out of fear of falling short in implementation is a deception from Satan to mislead the children of Adam.
+tags:
+- alifta
-title: "Rulings on Abandoning Knowledge Due to Deficiencies in Practice"
+title: Rulings on Abandoning Knowledge Due to Deficiencies in Practice
-date: 2026-07-27
-source: "Fatawa Al-Lajnah Al-Da’imah 12/96, Fatwa no. 17811"
-category: [knowledge,sects]
-tags: [alifta]
-lang: en
 translation: false
-group2: true
-summary: "Abandoning the pursuit of knowledge out of fear of falling short in implementation is a deception from Satan to mislead the children of Adam."
 ---

 ### Question: